 - They’re Honest- There are no games being played here.
 Garfield has had an A+ rating from the better business bureau since 1966.
 That’s the highest rating a business can get!

-- They’ve Been Around For 120 Years- You don’t get to be in business that long by being second rate.
+- They’ve Been Around For 120 Years- You don’t stay in business that long by being second rate.

 - The Payout is High- I’ve never found another vendor with a higher payout (more about that in a minute).

-- They Not Only Pay For Gold, But For Other Precious Metals As Well- Many items can contain silver, palladium, and platinum in addition to gold.
-Garfield pays you for all of the precious metals your scrap contains.
+- They Not Only Pay For Gold, But For Other Precious Metals As Well- Many scrap jewelry items contain silver, palladium, and platinum in addition to gold.
+Garfield pays you for all of the precious metals your scrap contains- not just the gold!

-One of the main differences is that Garfield is not your local storefront cash for gold operation, their business is precious metal refining.
-This means they do things differently:
+One of the main differences is that Garfield is not your local storefront cash for gold operation.
+Their only business is precious metal refining.
+This means they do things differently when you sell your gold to them:

-- They melt down your scrap precious metals at their own facility.
+- They melt down your scrap precious metals at their own facility in Philadelphia, PA.

 - Then they assay your precious metal scrap to find out the exact weight of each type of metal in your sample, no guesswork involved.